 The Left Bank

 Best for: Affordable dining, student bars, art-house movie theaters, museums, Jardin des Plantes

 What you won’t find here: Good shopping, quiet (at least not in the environs of pl.
 St-Michel)

 Parameters of the neighborhood: 5th arrondissement

 Since the Middle Ages, when the Sorbonne and other academic institutions were founded, this has been a student neighborhood.
 (It earned its name as the “Latin” Quarter because back in the old days, all classes were taught in Latin.)
-Today the area still harbors the highest number of colleges and universities in the city, and you’ll certainly see plenty of students and professors hanging around the restaurants and cafes around here.
-You’ll also see plenty of tourists, who tend to swarm around the warren of tiny streets that lead off of the Place St-Michel.
-Avoid rue de la Huchette (except for the great swing-dancing club, Le Caveau de la Huchette), which is lined with garish restaurants of questionable quality.
-Boulevard St-Michel, a legendary artery that once was lined with smoky cafes filled with thinkers and rabble-rousers, has now fallen prey to chain stores, though a few big bookstores have held on.
+Today the area still harbors the highest number of colleges and universities in the city, and you’ll certainly see plenty of students and professors hanging around the restaurants and cafes here.
+You’ll also see plenty of tourists, who tend to swarm the warren of tiny streets that lead off the place St-Michel.
+Avoid rue de la Huchette (except for the great swing-dancing club, Le Caveau de la Huchette, which is lined with garish restaurants of questionable quality.
+Boulevard St-Michel, a legendary artery once lined with smoky cafes filled with thinkers and rabble-rousers, has now fallen prey to chain stores, though a few big bookstores have held on.
 The boulevard also harbors the Musée de Cluny, a terrific collection of medieval art and Roman ruins.

 ST-GERMAIN-DES-PRÉS & LUXEMBOURG

 Best for: Fine dining, historic cafes, shopping, parks (the Jardin du Luxembourg)